Summary

 Explore

-Hand out the Vocabulary Builder handout and display slide five.
-Keep students in pairs or groups and ask students to identify at least seven words together in the poem with which they are totally unfamiliar.
+Hand out the Vocabulary Builder handout and display slide 5.
+Keep students in pairs or groups and ask students to identify at least seven words together in the poem with which they are unfamiliar.
 Ask them to write the words down on their individual vocabulary builder.
-Next, have students discuss with their partner or group how each word is used in the phrase of the poem.
+Next, have students discuss with their partner or group how each word is used in the poem.
 Based on the context of surrounding words, students should predict the meaning of the words and write their predictions in the second column.
-After they have defined the words contextually, students should use their phones, Chromebooks, class dictionaries, or other resources to discover sourced definitions of the words and record those to complete their Vocabulary Builder graphic organizer.
+After they have defined the words contextually, students may use their phones, Chromebooks, class dictionaries, or other resources to determine definitions of the words.
+Have them record those to complete their Vocabulary Builder handout.

-After completing the Vocabulary Builder, have students reread the poem together, substituting unfamiliar words with their meanings for a greater understanding of the poem.
-Next, call the class together and discusses or re-reads the poem, substituting the unfamiliar words with a synonym that has more meaning for students.
-The intent of this activity is for the students to better understand unfamiliar words by using context clues and apply word substitution skills to derive meaning.
+After completing the Vocabulary Builder activity, have students reread the poem together, substituting familiar words for a clearer understanding of the poem.
+Next, call the class together and discuss or re-read the poem.
+As a group, have students substitute the unfamiliar words with a synonym that has more meaning for them.
+The purpose of this activity is for the students to understand unfamiliar words better by using context clues and to apply word substitution skills to derive meaning.

 Explain

 After the Vocabulary Builder activity and discussion, ask students to read or listen to the first two lines of the poem again.
-Remind students that earlier the class had discussed the word Colossus as meaning, "a gigantic statue or person."
-Show slide six and explain the significance of the Colossus of Rhodes.
-Ask students, "What purpose did the Colossus of Rhodes serve in ancient Greece?"
+Remind students that earlier the class had discussed the word colossus as meaning, "a gigantic statue or person."
+Show slide 6 and explain the significance of the Colossus of Rhodes.
+Ask students to explain the purpose of the Colossus of Rhodes statue in ancient Greece?

-Hand out the T-Chart handout to the same pairs or groups of three.
-Ask students again to reread the poem, this time looking for words or phrases in the poem that have a positive or negative connotation or meaning.
+Display slide 7 and hand out the T-Chart to the same pairs or groups of three.
+Ask students to reread the poem again.
+This time have them look for words or phrases in the poem that have a positive or negative connotation or meaning.
 You may wish to model this activity to get them started.
-For example, in line one, the phrase "brazen giant" might be seen as having a negative connotation because of the word "brazen," while in line four, the phrase "a mighty woman" might be viewed more positively.
-Ask groups to discuss each line of the poem looking for as many positive or negative words and phrases as they can find.
+For example, in line one, the phrase "brazen giant" might be seen as having a negative connotation because of the word "brazen," or the word could be interpreted more positively as meaning “made of brass.”
+In line four, the phrase "a mighty woman" might be viewed positively.
+Ask groups to discuss each line of the poem looking for as many positive or negative words and phrases they can find.

-Once groups have finished this part of the T-Chart, ask them to take turns sharing out different words or phrases and how they interpreted them as either positive or negative.
-Be sure groups explain their reasoning as they share out and discuss who or what are these positive or negative phrases are referring to.
+Once groups have finished this part of the T-Chart, ask them to take turns sharing different words or phrases and explain how they interpreted them as either positive or negative.
+Be sure groups explain their reasoning as they share out and discuss who or what these positive or negative phrases refer to.
 Because groups may have chosen similar phrases, you may want to allow all groups who have chosen a particular phrase to share out their reasoning before moving on to the next word or phrase.
 The poem handout is numbered so you also may wish to go line-by-line.

-After this discussion, display slide eight.
+After this discussion, display slide 8.
 Ask groups to write a summary of how the author perceives the Statue of Liberty and the statue's role in immigration.
-Space is provided on the T-Chart handout for the students to write their summary.
+Space is provided on the T-Chart handout for the students to write their summaries.

 Extend